jakehaugen/pantheon/CLI-STYLE-GUIDE.md

     *   **INFO** is followed by 3 spaces
     *   **ERROR** is followed by 2 spaces
     *   **WARNING** is followed by a single space
-*   Spacing and alignment is the same in the command-line and logs to ensure users have a consistent experience.
+*   Spacing and alignment is the same in the command line and logs to ensure users have a consistent experience.

 ### Information